tfrederiksen/inelastica/Examples/Graphene-SiC/mixps/README.md

 If you want to create C 99.5% and N 0.5% pseudo potential, using the following command:

         $ python VCA-mixps-CN.py 0.995

-This script generate the pseudopotential named as "CN-0.99500.psf", and running the calculation for 4H-SiC bulk.
+This script generate the pseudopotential named as `CN-0.99500.psf`, and running the calculation for 4H-SiC bulk.
-"templete.fdf" is the template file for 4H-SiC structure and calculation setups for siesta calculation.
+`template.fdf`is the template file for 4H-SiC structure and calculation setups for siesta calculation.

 After the calculation finished, you can get the band structure as included in `ref-0.995` directory.
 The band structure is plotted along Gamma-M-K-Gamma line, and you can see that the conduction band crosses